fabrisodotps1/M365PSProfile/README.md

 For Uninstalling there are three Options

-1) Uninstall the Standard Modules
+#### 1. Uninstall the Standard Modules

+You can use the -FileMode Parameter to remove the Module

 ```pwsh
 #Uninstalls the Standard M365 Modules